Save the Kittens Walk-in Foster Weekend, August 26-27

 Foster parenting can be more flexible than other volunteer jobs that require people to show up for a specific shift during limited times of the day and for a committed length of time.
-LAAS’s Foster Programs are flexible, fun and rewarding once you’re learned how to take care of your temporary companion animals!
+LA Animal Services Foster program is flexible, fun and rewarding once you’re learned how to take care of your temporary companion animals!

 For example, you might be a family that is available to foster a litter of kittens for two weeks; GREAT!
-LAAS will give you some six-week-old kittens so in two weeks they can be put up for adoption at one of our shelters!
+LA Animal Services will give you some six-week-old kittens so in two weeks they can be put up for adoption at one of our shelters!
 Or, we can give you a litter of four-week-old kittens who you can place in another foster home after two weeks.

-LAAS Foster Programs aren’t just for kittens.
+LA Animal Services Foster program isn’t just for kittens.
 As long as you can give some love and time to these orphaned animals.
 Any animal you take in will benefit from foster care: